How to Buy An Investment Property in New York City

 Risks of Investing in One Property

-A word of caution: experts say that buying just one investment property for rental income is like putting all your money in one stock.
+A word of caution: experts say buying just one investment property for rental income is like putting all your money in one stock.

 What if your tenants flake or some disaster happens that renders the building un-rentable for months at a time?